 How our Speak out Stay safe service helps

-Thanks to the hard work of over 900 volunteers and staff members – by February 2020 we’d reached over 90% of primary schools in the UK.
-Our Speak out Stay safe programme was a finalist in the 'Safeguarding Award' category for the Children and Young People Now Awards 2020.1
+By February 2020 we’d reached over 90% of primary schools in the UK thanks to the hard work of over 900 volunteers and staff members1.
+Our Speak out Stay safe programme was a finalist in the 'Safeguarding Award' category for the Children and Young People Now Awards 2021.

 "My daughter came home empowered and enlightened because of your assembly and your powerful message.
 She was singing the Childline number all evening and talking about Buddy.
 Thank you for taking your important message to the children.
 It is truly amazing and effective work that you do."